M. Des., Graduate School of Design, Harvard University, 2015

 Ecole Normale Supérieure, rue d'Ulm, Paris (1990 L)

-Broadly speaking, my research focuses on literary modernity, the avant-garde, urban transformation, and women's lives in the nineteenth and early twentieth century.
-I have made history and culture an integral part of my research, emphasizing an interdisciplinary approach to literature.
-I have also translated contemporary American poets, such as Franz Wright and Jack Gilbert, into French.
+My research focuses on literary modernity, the avant-garde, urban transformation, and utopian architecture in the nineteenth and early twentieth century.
+I have made history and culture an integral part of my research, and have tried to emphasize an interdisciplinary approach in my teaching as well.
+I have also translated contemporary American poets into French.

-The book explores the connection between bachelorhood and prostitution in nineteenth-century France.
-Many celebrated writers of the time, such as Gustave Flaubert or Guy de Maupassant, have been taken as representatives of “bachelor literature.”
-What they also had in common was a fascination with prostitutes.
-My argument is that the bond between the male bachelor and the female prostitute in nineteenth-century literature and art illuminates some of the key issues involved in definitions of literary modernity and the avant-garde.
-My research for this book has been drawn from novels, poems, art, writers’ correspondences, philosophical essays, medical treatises, and police reports.
+My first book, A New World of Love: Bachelors and Prostitutes in Nineteenth-Century France, explores the connection between bachelorhood and prostitution in nineteenth-century France.
+Writers such as Gustave Flaubert and Guy de Maupassant have been taken as representatives of “bachelor literature.”
+What many of these bachelor-writers have in common is a fascination with the phenomenon of prostitution.
+I explore this fascination so as to illuminate some of the key issues involved in the definitions of literary modernity and the avant-garde.
+My research for this book has been drawn not only from novels, poems, art, and writers’ correspondences, but also from philosophical essays, medical treatises, and police reports.

-The book was reviewed in several French magazines and newspapers, such as the daily paper “Liberation.”
-It was also featured on several radio programs.
-For an interview on France-Culture (skip 30 mns. into the program), see: http://www.franceculture.fr/player/reecouter?play=3965381
+The book was reviewed in several French magazines and in the daily newspaper “Liberation.”
+It was also featured on several radio programs, such as “À plus d’un titre” on France Culture, in which I was interviewed on the themes I explore in my book.

-My second book, New York-Paris: Whitman, Baudelaire, and the Hybrid City, was published by the University of Michigan Press in October 2012.
-The book centers on images of the mid-nineteenth century city in the poetry of Walt Whitman and Charles Baudelaire.
-Through these two iconic figures of literary modernity, I explore the complex interplay between poetic avant-gardes and urban culture.
-I am particularly interested in the way poetry reacted to the explosion of radically new forms of visual communication, such as dioramas, panoramas, and photography, in the mid-nineteenth century.
+My second book, New York-Paris: Whitman, Baudelaire, and the Hybrid City, centers on images of the mid-nineteenth century city in the poetry of Walt Whitman and Charles Baudelaire.
+In this book, I explore the complex interplay between poetic avant-gardes and urban culture, and look closely at the way poetry in the mid-nineteenth century reacted to the explosion of radically new forms of visual culture, such as dioramas, panoramas, and photography.

-At Amherst College, I have taught intermediate to advanced French language classes – French 207 (Introduction to French Literature and Culture) and French 208 (French Conversation), as well as an advanced translation course centered on contemporary French texts and documents (From Asterix to Houellebecq: Translating Contemporary French).
+At Amherst College, I have taught French 207 (Introduction to French Literature and Culture) and French 208 (French Conversation), as well as a translation course centered on contemporary French texts and documents (''From Asterix to Houellebecq: Translating Contemporary French'').
 My upper-level classes focus on nineteenth- and early-twentieth century French literature, culture, and art.
-Among those are “Agents Provocateurs: Scandalous French Artists, from Baudelaire to Céline,” “Women of Ill Repute: Prostitution in Nineteenth Century French Literature,” and “Enfants Terribles: Images of Childhood in Nineteenth Century French Literature and Art.”
-I have co-taught a European Studies class on “The Birth of the Avant-Garde in France and Russia, 1870-1930” with Professor of Russian Cathy Ciepiela.
-I will be offering a new comparative class on the cross-cultural exchanges between France and Japan (Madame Butterfly Lives) with Professor of Asian Studies and Languages Tim van Compernolle in the spring of 2016 .
+Among the classes I have taught are “Agents Provocateurs: Scandalous French Artists, from Baudelaire to Céline,” “Women of Ill Repute: Prostitution in Nineteenth Century French Literature,” and “Enfants Terribles: Images of Childhood in Nineteenth Century French Literature and Art.”
+I have also co-taught a European Studies class on “The Birth of the Avant-Garde in France and Russia, 1870-1930” with Professor of Russian Catherine Ciepiela, and a class on cross-cultural exchanges between France and Japan ("Madame Butterfly Lives") with Professor of Asian Studies Tim van Compernolle.